Keshavrao Jedhe

-Keshavrao Marutrao Jedhe (Deshmukh) (25 April 1896 – 12 November 1959) was an Indian independence activist and politician from Pune.
-He served as a leading figure in the Indian National Congress, and in the Samyukta Maharashtra movement during independence.
+Keshavrao Marutirao Jedhe (né Deshmukh 21 April 1896 – 12 November 1959) was an Indian independence activist and politician from Pune.
+He served as a leading figure in the Indian National Congress, and in the Samyukta Maharashtra movement during the independence.
 The famous Swargate chowk in Pune is named after him.

 Early life and background

-Keshavrao Jedhe was younger son of Marutirao Jedhe.
-The Jedhe were a wealthy Maratha family with Deshmukh lineage from Pune.
+Keshavrao Jedhe was the younger son of Marutirao Jedhe.
+The Jedhes were a wealthy Maratha family with Deshmukh lineage from Pune.
 The family members belonged to the Satyashodhak Samaj and played an active part in the activities of the samaj in the early parts of 20th century.
 The family chiefly derived their wealth from a brass factory they owned.
-The factory was run by Jedhe's oldest brother, one of his brother, Baburao was active in non-brahman movement whilst Keshavrao was active in Satyashodhak samaj.
+The factory was run by Jedhe's oldest brother, one of his brother, Baburao was active in non-Brahman movement simultaneously Keshavrao was active in Satyashodhak Samaj.
 Baburao was in fact, considered a close associate of Shahu, ruler of the princely state of Kolhapur.

 Political activism and career

-Satyashodhak samaj and Non-brahman party
+Satyashodhak Samaj and Non-Brahman Party

-After death of Shahu Maharaj in 1922, Jedhe assumed leadership of the non-Brahmin communities in Pune and surrounding areas under the banner of Non-brahman party (NBM) and satyashodhak samaj.
+After death of Shahu Maharaj in 1922, Jedhe assumed leadership of the non-Brahmin communities in Pune and surrounding areas under the banner of Non-Brahman party (NBM) and satyashodhak samaj.
 Capturing the Ganpati and Shivaji festivals from Brahmin domination were the early goals of Jedhe and his associates.
 They combined nationalism with anti-casteism as the party's aim.